How to Do Mountain Pose (Tadasana)

 9. Did you lose the engagement in your quads?
 Go back and see!

 When you practice at home, taking a few minutes to stand with attention sets the stage for mindfulness and engagement.
-In class, you may not get the chance to stand still for as long but when Mountain is offered, make sure you’re not treating it as a flyover pose.
-Even in just a few breaths, you can centre yourself, awaken your attention, and root to rise.
+In class, you may not get the chance to stand still for as long but make sure you’re not treating Mountain as a flyover pose.
+Even if you just have a few breaths, you can centre yourself, awaken your attention, and root to rise.